-We divide individual members, new dependants, groups or members who join compulsory employer groups late (three months after the date of employment) and who are subjected to underwriting, into three categories for underwriting purposes, based on the Act:
+We divide individual members, new dependants, groups or members who join compulsory employer groups late (three months after the date of employment) and who are subjected to underwriting into three categories for underwriting purposes, based on the Act.

-Category A Category B Category C Members who have: Members who have: Members who have: • Applied to join Discovery Health Belonged to a registered South • Belonged to a registered South Medical Scheme, but have not African medical scheme for a African medical scheme for a belonged to a registered South period of less than two years and period of two years or more and African medical scheme and Applied to join Discovery Health • Applied to join Discovery Health • Allowed a break of more than Medical Scheme less than three Medical Scheme less than three three months since ending their months since the date of ending months since the date of ending membership with their previous their membership with their their membership with their medical scheme. previous medical scheme. previous medical scheme.
+Category A Category B Category C Members who have: Members who have: Members who have: Applied to join Discovery Health Medical Scheme, but have not belonged to a registered South African medical scheme Belonged to a registered South African medical scheme for a period of less than two years Belonged to a registered South African medical scheme for a period of two years or more Have had a break of more than three months since ending their membership with their previous medical scheme.
+Applied to join Discovery Health Medical Scheme less than three months since the date of ending their membership with their previous medical scheme Applied to join Discovery Health Medical Scheme less than three months since the date of ending their membership with their previous medical scheme.